tytydraco/yessleep/out/The_Crying_Rooms.md

 She said goodbyes and cried along with the victims, reaching desperately until the firefighters pulled her away.
 The skin on her forearms were stuck and melted to the bars.

 You better believe the company jumped right on her while she was recovering in the hospital.
-She was experiencing suicidal thoughts combined with survivor’s guilt and her prominent scars being a constant reminder.
+She was experiencing suicidal thoughts combined with survivor’s guilt.
+Her prominent scars being a constant reminder.

 You can see why she would be perfect for their motives.